oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 In this lab, you will:

-* Connect to HCM Cloud to extract new hire information and push it to the downstream application.
+* Connect with HCM Cloud to extract new hire information and push it to the downstream application.
-* You would be using HCL Cloud adapter, FTP adapter and Stage File action
+* You would be using HCM Cloud adapter, FTP adapter and Stage File action

 ### Prerequisites